privacycg/CHIPS/README.md

 ## Security and Privacy Considerations

-This proposal offers a small security improvement over third-party/cross-site cookies as currently available on the platform, because the new partitioned cookies require the `__Host-` prefix and `Secure` attribute.
+This proposal takes the opportunity of defining the semantics of a new cookie attribute in order to require the `__Host-` prefix and the `Secure` attribute, restricting this feature to [secure contexts](https://w3c.github.io/webappsec-secure-contexts/#security-considerations).

 This proposal offers a significant privacy improvement over third-party cookies, because it removes a cross-site tracking vector while allowing third-parties to maintain some notion of session/state.

 ## Alternative Solutions